ska-telescope/ansible-playbooks/README.md

-Makefile:k8s                   Which kubernetes are we connected to Makefile:localip               set local Minikube IP in /etc/hosts file for Ingress $(INGRESS_HOST) Makefile:minikube              Ansible playbook for install and launching Minikube Makefile:vagrant_down          destroy vagrant instance Makefile:vagrant_install       install vagrant and vagrant-disksize on Ubuntu Makefile:vagrantip             set Vagrant Minikube IP in /etc/hosts file for Ingress $(INGRESS_HOST)
+Makefile:k8s                   Which kubernetes are we connected to Makefile:localip               set local Minikube IP in /etc/hosts file for Ingress $(INGRESS_HOST) Makefile:minikube              Ansible playbook for install and launching Minikube Makefile:skampi                Ansible playbook for install and launching Minikube and the Skampi project Makefile:vagrant_down          destroy vagrant instance Makefile:vagrant_install       install vagrant and vagrant-disksize on Ubuntu Makefile:vagrantip             set Vagrant Minikube IP in /etc/hosts file for Ingress $(INGRESS_HOST)